Region: Kotayk Province

 It's a nice short hike from the Temple of Garni to the Garni Gorge with its bizarre rock formations.

 Private tour to Garni

-Are you interested in travelling individually to Garni or to any other place in Armenia?
-Tell us about your ideas and immediately get an offer without obligation from us.
+Are you interested in a tailor-made tour to Garni?
+Tell us about your ideas and get an individual, customized offer without obligation.

 How to get to Garni